-Assisting Facility Managers to achieve quality outcomes in the integration of people, place and process within the built environment
+Facilities management accreditation assists with achieving high quality outcomes in the integration of people, places and processes within the built environment